edwinsyarief/simple-microservices-demo/README.md

 Open folder public-api in the VSCode, then go to **Terminal -> Run Task -> Run Go Public API**

-## Testing The Back-end Application
+## Testing

-I have included `endpoints.postman_collection.json` which contains collection of all endpoints, just import the collection into postman and execute each request.
+Postman collection included: `endpoints.postman_collection.json` which contains collection of all endpoints, just import the collection into postman and execute each request.